kineticdata/peripherals-netsuite/handlers/netsuite_custom_record_update_v1/README.md

 # NetSuite Custom Record Update
-Using Update of Custom Fields on a Custom Form the [NetSuite SDK](https://github.com/NetSweet/netsuite).
+Used to update Custom Field values on a Custom Form using the [NetSuite SDK](https://github.com/NetSweet/netsuite).

 ## Parameters
 [Error Handling]